 How to Grow Harebells

 Caring for these cheery flowers is easy and does not require much work.
-Only the occasional deadheading may be needed to help encourage more blooming.
+Only the occasional deadheading is needed to help encourage more blooming.
 Because they thrive in poor, well-draining soil conditions, the harebell does not require large amounts of water or fertilizer.
-Place them in a sunny area, perhaps in a rock garden, and water deeply and infrequently only when needed.
+Place them in a sunny area, perhaps in a rock garden, and water deeply but infrequently.

-The harebell spreads through rhizomes under the soil and is also self-seeding.
-When given an environment to its liking, these plants can spread and create a beautiful display of blue flowers.
+The harebell spreads through rhizomes and is also self-seeding.
+When given an environment to its liking, these plants can spread and create a beautiful colony of blue flowers.
 They are deer-resistant and do not face many common pests or diseases.

-The harebell does best when in full sun to partial shade.
-When choosing where to plant your harebell, keep in mind its natural habitats and try your best to mimic these.
+The harebell does best when its planted in full sun to partial shade.
+When choosing where to locate a harebell, keep in mind its natural habitats and try your best to mimic those conditions.
 Remember that the harebell thrives in places such as meadows, rocky mountain slopes, open woodlands, or on the edge of beaches.

 These wildflowers like deep, infrequent waters that come from natural rainfall.
-Newly established plants appreciate more frequent watering.
+However, newly established plants benefit from frequent watering.
 Once they are established, however, the harebell prefers dry conditions, meaning you should only need to water them in times of drought.
 If you must water, be sure not to drown them or shower them too quickly.

 Temperature and Humidity

-Though delicate in looks, the harebell is winter hardy and prefers cool or moderate summers.
-This means that they do well in northern climates.
-However, extreme heat is harsh on these cold-hardy plants.
-Harebell plants also don't do well in areas with very hot, humid summers.
+Though delicate in looks, the harebell is winter hardy and prefers cool or moderate summers, which means that they do well in northern climates.
+Extreme heat is harsh on these cold-hardy plants, and they don't do well in areas with very hot, humid summers.

-Because these flowers thrive in sandy, poor soil, they don't need a large amount of fertilizer to grow strong and healthy.
-However, adding some fertilizer or compost to the soil in the spring will give these little flowers a nutrient boost and encourage growth.
+Because these plants thrive in sandy, poor soil, they don't need fertilizer to grow strong and healthy.
+However, adding a light does of fertilizer or compost to the soil in the spring will give these plants a nutrient boost and encourage growth.

-Propagating harebells is best done basal cuttings, or cuttings made at the base of the shoot.
+Propagating harebells is best done from basal leaf cuttings, cuttings made at the base of a plant shoot.

 How to Grow Harebells from Seed

-In the late fall, select the area where you would like your harebells to grow.
-Scatter your harebell seeds on top of the soil.
-Do not cover over the seeds with dirt.
-These seeds require light to germinate.
-Then, wait until spring.
-Your seeds will naturally begin to sprout when it is warm enough to do so.
+In the late fall, select an area in your garden in which to sow the seeds.
+Scatter the harebell seeds on top of the soil.
+Do not cover the seeds with soil because these seeds require light to germinate.
+In spring, your seeds will begin to sprout when it is warm enough to do so.